Poetry Prize

 Reward/Prize

-2. It takes up to 90 days to process the prizes, which are gift cards.
-These will arrive by USPS to the winners. $500 grand prize gift card, $140 second place gift card, $100 third place gift card.
+- It takes up to 90 days to process the prizes, which are gift cards.
+These will arrive by USPS to the address provided.

-3. Each finalists (there's usually about 20) will receive a free copy of the Spring 2024 issue of The Heartland Review wherein winners and finalists will be published.
+- Each finalists (about 20) will receive a free copy of the Spring 2024 issue of The Heartland Review wherein winners and finalists will be published.
 This is mailed via USPS to the address provided in Submittable.
 Writers are responsible for updating their address in Submittable.

-6. THRP is not an independent press.
-We are subject to the governance of our college ECTC which in turn is part of a larger entity the Kentucky Community and Technical College System.
-As such, we are not able to enter into a legally binding agreement with our writers.
+- THRP is not an independent press.
+We are subject to the governance of our college, Elizabethtown Community & Technical College, which in turn is part of a larger entity, the Kentucky Community and Technical College System.
+As such, we are not able to enter into a legally binding agreement with our writers, but we've been doing this contest for over 20 years.
+Although we have hiccups from time to time, our volunteer staff is dedicated and tries to make your experience publishing with us a pleasant one.

 $500 grand prize gift card, $140 second place gift card, $100 third place gift card.